Love Blossoms: Guilt of the Father

-Dashun has been estranged from his eldest daughter Linglan (Constance Song) ever since he personally sent her to a drug rehabilitation centre when she was 18.
+Dashun has been estranged from his eldest daughter Tao Linglan (Constance Song) ever since he personally sent her to a drug rehabilitation centre when she was 18.
 The rebellious Linglan did not return home after her release.
-She gave birth to a daughter, Yiling (Chen Chuxuan), and after her boyfriend abandoned her, both began living with a bookie, Lu Gua (Chen Tianwen), who often looks for opportunities to violate Yiling.
+She gave birth to a daughter named Tao Yiling (Chen Chuxuan), and after her boyfriend abandoned her, both began living with a bookie named Lu Gua (Chen Tianwen), who often looks for opportunities to violate Yiling.

-Yiling becomes good friends with Dashun by coincidence and through this Linglan is reunited with her father.
+Yiling becomes good friends with her maternal grandfather Dashun by coincidence and through this, Linglan is reunited with her father Dashun.
 Linglan is indifferent to Dashun's good intentions to make things up to her.
 Lu Gua on the other hand takes advantage of Dashun's guilt to reap benefits out of him.

 Gambling woes

-Dashun's second daughter Zijing (Ivy Lee) is married to a flower vendor, Yun Kaiwang (Zheng Geping), and they have a daughter, Feifei (Grace Ng).
-Due to financial constraints, she has decided not to try for a son – a decision that places her at odds with her mother-in-law Su Baozuan (Jin Yinji).
-Kaiwang's sister Caixia (Patricia Mok) moves back home with her husband Kang Qingxiong (Rayson Tan) when his business fails and he goes bankrupt.
+Dashun's second daughter Tao Zijing (Ivy Lee) is married to a flower vendor, Yun Kaiwang (Zheng Geping), and they have a daughter, Yun Feifei (Grace Ng).
+Due to financial constraints, she has decided not to try for a son – a decision that places her at odds with her mother-in-law named Su Baozuan (Jin Yinji).
+Kaiwang's younger sister Yun Caixia (Patricia Mok) moves back home with her husband Kang Qingxiong (Rayson Tan) when his business fails and he goes bankrupt.
 As Caixia is not on cordial terms with Zijing, this further fuels the existing bad blood with her mother-in-law.

 Qingxiong instigates Kaiwang to get a second wife overseas to bear him a son.
 Kaiwang is tempted and his indecisiveness causes Zijing to leaves home.
 While trying to win her back, Kaiwang discovers that she is an incorrigible gambler and even owes huge debts to loan-sharks.
 In a fit of anger, Kaiwang suggests a divorce and insisted that she quit her habit before reuniting with him.

 The cheats and the cheatings

 Qingxiong's second wife Ruan Erbo (Priscelia Chan) arrives from Vietnam to look for him.
 He forces Kaiwang to be his scapegoat and the latter reluctantly agrees to protect his sister's marriage.
 However, Erbo falls in love with Kaiwang and Zijing misunderstands that Kaiwang has really taken a second wife.
 She goes to Malacca to nurse her bruised feelings.
 Kaiwang follows in pursuit and an opportunity to reunite is interrupted by an accident which leaves Zijing unconscious.
 Thinking that Zijing has given up on him for good, Kaiwang returns to Singapore.

 Qingxiong uses Kaiwang's name to operate a matchmaking agency.
 With that as a front, Qingxiong encourages his clients to source for second wives overseas and even organizes lustful escapades for his male clients.
 Kaiwang, too distracted and depressed with his family problems, leaves the business in Qingxiong's care.
-Unbeknownst to him, what Qingxiong is doing is actually a ticking time bomb waiting to explode…
+Unbeknownst to him, what Qingxiong is doing is actually a ticking time bomb waiting to explode.